 Social justice is the cornerstone of all my work.
 Supporting it are my training in writing and management.
 My undergraduate creative writing degree from Knox College has proved way more valuable than I could ever have imaged.
 For one, it has meant that I've been the resident writer at all my jobs.
 It is complimented by a master's from the University of San Francisco School of Management.
 Rounding it all out, I studied photojournalism at Columbia College Chicago and stand-up at Second City.
 I've used all of this to "interest the public" and advance social justice missions.

-I am an active member of communications associations and community organizations.
+While I am a strategist, reporter and writer, I am also an active member of communications associations and community organizations.
 Three of them are the Public Relations Society of America, the Professional Speechwriters Association, and Rotary International.
 I have also served on a number of boards and committees, including as board director and president of the San Francisco organization Art with Elders, as a founding advisory committee member for the California State University Institute for Palliative Care, and as a board member and chair of Oakland-based LeaderSpring.

-Living in the San Francisco Bay Area was a thrill, but I'll always be a prairie boy.
+Living in the San Francisco Bay Area was a thrill, but I'll always be a prairie boy, and a student of Lincoln and Adams.
 I was born in Chicago and when my investigative journalist dad became a press secretary, he moved our family to Springfield.
-Growing up in the Land of Lincoln and going to Jane Addams Elementary School made me a life-long fan of both Abe and Jane.
+Growing up in the Land of Lincoln and going to Jane Addams Elementary School made me a life-long fan of both of these radical humanitarians.
+I still look to them as role models and when I need inspiration or professional guidance.
 Early in my career a job took me to the San Francisco Bay Area, but my husband and I moved back to Chicagoland when our son headed to college.
-Nobody in California could believe we were moving back to the cold of Chicago, but there's no place we'd rather be than the Midwest and Illinois.
+Nobody in California could believe we were moving back to the cold of Chicago, but there's no place we'd rather be than the Midwest and Illinois -- out on the prairie.
 We love Chicago, with it's wonderful down-to-earth people, vibrant arts and culinary scenes, and its powerful sense of community and social justice.
-We even love the cold.
+We love the dramatic change of season and even the cold.
 It's true that the hikes are different on the prairie than in California, but we enjoy them just as much, especially with our new Labrador pup, Lincoln.